Looking for a list of the most fun things to do in Cartagena? Then, give this article a read to learn more!

 Zenú Gold Museum (Museo del Oro Zenu)

 Located next to Plaza Bolivar, the Zenu Gold Museum entrance cost is 5k COP ($1.60 USD).
-The museum is open from Monday through Saturday from 9-5 and on Sunday from 10-3.
+The museum is open from Monday through Friday from 8:30 to 5 and from 9-1 on Saturday.
+It is closed on Sunday.
 The official website is here.
 Address: Zenú Gold Museum, 3326 Carrera 4, El Centro, Cartagena, Bolívar, Colombia.

 Take a Free Walking Tour